dapr/components-contrib/tests/certification/pubsub/aws/snssqs/README.md

    - Subscriber is subscribed to 1 topic
    - Publisher publishes to 1 topic, wait double the TTL seconds
    - Verify the message is deleted/expired

+### Running the tests

+This must be run in the GitHub Actions Workflow configured for test infrastructure setup.

+The runtime execution assumes that the appropriate AWS Profile or AWS environment variables (**AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY**) are configured.

+Also, the AWS IAM Permissions need to be configured as indicated by this document [`Create an SNS/SQS instance`](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-aws-snssqs/#create-an-snssqs-instance)